yuki-yano/ai-review.vim/README.md

 ## History Management

 The commands `:AiReviewSave` and `:AiReviewLoad` allow you to easily save and retrieve your chat history.

 The log save location is set to `g:ai_review_log_dir`.
 The default is `~/.cache/vim/ai-review`.

+Additionally, you can display the history using ddu with the `:AiReviewLog` command.

 ## Requirements